open-telemetry/opentelemetry-specification/text/0152-telemetry-schemas.md

   conventions were renamed.

-- Uses data composed of batches of 100 spans each with 10 attributes or 100 metric data points (Int64 Gauge type) with 2 labels per data point.
+- Uses data composed of batches of 100 spans each with 10 attributes or 100 metric data points (Int64 Gauge type) with 2 attributes per data point.
 Each batch is associated with one resource that has 20 attributes.

 Here are the benchmark results: